Skip to content

 Summary:

-The purpose of the study was to test the effects of the Safer Sex Intervention (SSI) on female adolescents’ sexual behavior and possible antecedents of behavior such as sexual health attitudes, knowledge, motivation, intentions, and skills.
+The purpose of the study was to test the effects of the Safer Sex Intervention (SSI) on female adolescents’ sexual behavior and possible antecedents of behavior, such as sexual health attitudes, knowledge, motivation, intentions, and skills.
 Participants were randomized into SSI or to no intervention.
-Measures utilized include study-developed measures regarding the following: 1) currently sexually active (in the past 90 days); 2) sexual intercourse without birth control in the past 90 days; 3) sexual intercourse in the past 90 days; 4) oral sex in the past 90 days; 5) anal sex in the past 90 days; 6) sexual intercourse without a condom in the past 90 days; 7) oral sex with a condom in the past 90 days; 8) anal sex without a condom in the past 90 days; 9) sexual intercourse with more than one partner (lifetime) and 10) sexual intercourse with more than five partners (lifetime).
-Results indicate that compared with control participants, SSI participants were less likely to have sexual intercourse without birth control, more likely to report positive attitudes toward protection and intention to use condoms, and more confident of their ability to refuse sex.
-SSI did not affect sexual risk knowledge or motivation to delay childbearing.
-Positive impacts on sexual behavior and sexual risk were observed among key subgroups of youths who were aged 18 years or older, Hispanic, not sexually experienced at baseline, and enrolled at the Minnesota site.
+Measures utilized include study-developed measures regarding the following: 1) currently sexually active (in the past 90 days); 2) sexual intercourse without birth control in the past 90 days; 3) sexual intercourse in the past 90 days; 4) oral sex in the past 90 days; 5) anal sex in the past 90 days; 6) sexual intercourse without a condom in the past 90 days; 7) oral sex with a condom in the past 90 days; 8) anal sex without a condom in the past 90 days; 9) sexual intercourse with more than one partner (lifetime); and 10) sexual intercourse with more than five partners (lifetime).
+Results indicate that, compared with control participants, SSI participants were less likely to have sexual intercourse without birth control, but they were no less likely to report being sexually active in the past 90 days than the control group.
+SSI had no impact on any other measures of sexual behavior.
+Positive impacts on sexual behavior and sexual risk were observed among several subgroups: youths who were aged 18 years or older, Hispanic youth, and those not sexually experienced at baseline.
 Limitations include the lack of generalizability of study findings to other ethnicities and genders and the use of study-developed measures.
-Note: This article was not used in the rating process due to criteria on the Scientific Rating Scale which requires that outcome measures be reliable and valid, and administered consistently and accurately across all subjects.

 Additional References